exakat/exakat/docs/Rules.rst

    ?>

-When the new keyword is forgotten, then the class construtor is used as a functionname, and now exception is emited, but an 'Undefined function' fatal error is emited.
+When the ``new`` keyword is forgotten, then the class constructor is used as a functionname, and now exception is emitted, but an ``Undefined function`` fatal error is emitted.

 See also `Exceptions <http://php.net/manual/en/language.exceptions.php>`_.